PostHog/posthog.com/contents/handbook/growth/sales/contracts.md

 7. Check the signing order (Client, then PostHog normally).
 8. Send for signature.

-Sometimes customers will ask for changes to our MSA we have a list of acceptable changes in a private repo - you can find them [here](https://github.com/PostHog/company-internal/blob/master/finance/sales%20contract%20changes)
+Sometimes large customers will ask for changes to our MSA.
+We have a list of the kinds of changes we will/won't consider in a private repo [here](https://github.com/PostHog/company-internal/blob/master/finance/sales%20contract%20changes) that you can generally agree to without the Ops team reviewing.
+However, if you are ever in doubt, ask Fraser.

 ## Business Associate Agreement (BAA)